tmthrgd/ditaa-ditaa/README.md

 # ditaa-ditaa

-[ditaa](http://ditaa.sourceforge.net/) -- DIagrams Through Ascii Art -- by Stathis Sideris is:
+[ditaa](http://ditaa.sourceforge.net/) – DIagrams Through Ascii Art – by Stathis Sideris is:

 > a small command-line utility written in Java, that can convert diagrams drawn using ascii art ('drawings' that contain characters that resemble lines like | / - ), into proper bitmap graphics.

-Which 'is best illustrated by the following example:'
+Which "is best illustrated by the following example:"

     +--------+   +-------+    +-------+
     |        | --+ ditaa +--> |       |